 In January 2006, a secret session of the Holy Synod formally removed the Patriarch from office.
 He was placed under incommunicado house arrest at his official residence and his car was confiscated.

 In May 2007, Eritrean security forces forcibly removed Patriarch Antonios from his residence to house arrest at an undisclosed location.
 He was replaced by a government-approved appointee, Abune Dioscoros, and priests and monks seen as sympathising with the deposed Patriarch were detained, harassed and conscripted.
 His replacement was not recognised by the Eritrean Orthodox Church in diaspora or by the Oriental Orthodox Churches – these churches consider Abune Antonios to be Patriarch.
 It was reported that Yoftahe Dimetros was instrumental in removing Patriarch Antonios and that he oversaw the appointment of Abune Dioscoros.
 Abune Dioscoros died in 2015 and Abune Petros (Araya) of Assab became acting Patriarch.
 In May 2021, the government announced that Abune Qerlos had been elected Patriarch.

 Until his death in February 2022, Patriarch Antonios was being held in the servants’ quarters of a villa occupied by two pro-government bishops.
-He suffers from severe diabetes and high blood pressure, and it has been reported that he is not receiving the medical care he needs.
+He suffered from severe diabetes and high blood pressure, and it was reported that he did not receive the medical care he needed.

 Antonios was born on 12 July 1927 in Hembrti, north of Asmara, the fifth of six children.
 His father was a priest and gave two of his children to a monastery, where they grew up and became monks.
 Antonios was five when he entered the monastery.
 He was ordained priest in 1942, elected Abbot in 1955, ordained bishop in 1994 and ordained Patriarch on 23 April 2004 in Asmara, by Pope Shenouda III of the Coptic Orthodox Church of Alexandria.

 23 April 2004 Abune Antonios was ordained third Patriarch of the Eritrean Orthodox Church in Asmara.
 Later in the year, he criticised the government for its interference in the church.